bbresearcher/ZK/Halo2/Highlighter/readme.md

 I DO NOT WARRANTY THIS CODE TO BE BUG FREE OR TO BE FIT FOR PURPOSE, RUNNING HIGHLIGHTER AGAINSRT A PROJECT DOES NOT GAURANTEE THAT THE PROJECT IS SECURE AND/OR BUG FREE

-# Below is an examplereport:
+# Below is an example report:

 # HighLighter Report
 - Running Highlighter against directory: /home/halo2/project